 To determine how much you need to withhold in state income taxes from each employee’s paycheck, print and have each new hire complete Form OK-W-4.
+Current income tax rates range from 2.765% to 4.75%.
 To determine federal income tax withholding amounts, use Federal Form W-4.

 In general, Oklahoma requires income tax withholdings for all employees in Oklahoma, with the following exceptions: